j4ckofalltrades/joy-con-drum-kit/README.md

 ## Quickstart

-Launch the app locally with `npm run dev`.
+Launch the app locally with `pnpm run start`.

 ## Attribution